South African constitutional litigation: Remedies

-Only once these issues have been decided in the applicant' s favour, and a violation of the Bill of Rights is found, will the party relying on the validity of the challenged decision or legislation be called upon to justify it in terms of section 36, the limitation clause.

-The question of who bears the onus when considering the appropriate relief for unconstitutional legislation or conduct is "more complicated."
+The question of who bears the onus when considering the appropriate relief for unconstitutional legislation or conduct is "more complicated" than is the onus at other stages of litigation.
 When the Bill of Rights is indirectly applied, an ordinary legal remedy is granted, and the ordinary legal rules apply in respect of the burden of proof.
 When the Bill of Rights is directly applied, the remedy that flows from a finding of inconsistency between the Bill of Rights, on the one hand, and law or conduct, on the other, is invalidation by the court of the offending law or conduct.
 A party proposing a variation of this form of relief in terms of section 172(l)(b)(i) or (ii) must justify the request.
 Since section 172 allows a court to limit or suspend the effects of a declaration of invalidity, the respondent will in most cases be called upon to justify such a request.
 However, a court may also grant relief in addition to the declaration of invalidity, as in the case of an interdict or constitutional damages.
 In most cases, the applicant will request such relief, and will therefore bear the burden of persuasion.

-Summary

-The stages through which Bill-of-Rights litigation typically proceeds may be summarized as follows: